nxskok/notes/slides_c32.md

 - It is always a good idea to look at your data after you have read it in, to make sure you have believable numbers (and the right number of individuals and variables).
+- Quick check for errors: these often show up as values too high or too low, so the min and/or max will be unreasonable.
 - Five-number summary: